What is Privacy Center

 Cookies are small text files that websites store on your device (computer, tablet or smartphone) via your browser.
 These files are used to store information to improve your user experience.
 Websites use this information to measure user interests and for marketing purposes.
 Cookies can be categorised as essential (necessary for the site to function) or non-essential (based on analytics or advertising).

 Because cookies are a tracking and data collection technology, their use is regulated by global data protection laws.
 For example, the GDPR requires that visitors be informed about the use of cookies and that users are only tracked with their consent.
 Consent settings for the use of cookies allow users to control the tracking of their data.
-The privacy centre should provide information about the number and types of cookie trackers and allow users to choose which ones to allow.
+The privacy center should provide information about the number and types of cookie trackers and allow users to choose which ones to allow.

 Information on the implementation of data subjects’ rights